-BCFA Company Director and Principal Valuer, Brenda Colahan, carries the highest qualifications, being an ACAA Registered Valuer and an approved valuer for the Australian Government’s Cultural Gifts Program. (click to view CGP website)
+BCFA Gallery Director and Valuer, Brenda Colahan, carries the highest qualifications, being an ACAA Registered Valuer and an approved valuer for the Australian Government’s Cultural Gifts Program. (click to view CGP website)

 The classes of property for which she is CGP approved are extensive and include;